yeoldegrove/osism.github.io/docs/guides/user-guide/migration-vmware-esix.md

 ---
-sidebar_label: From VMware ESXi to OpenStack
+sidebar_label: Migrate from VMware ESXi to OpenStack
 ---

-# From VMware ESXi to OpenStack
+# Migrate from VMware ESXi to OpenStack

 This guide is an example of how to perform a manual migration from a VMware ESXi host to OpenStack.
 Migration to OpenStack always depends very much on the use case.
 It is not possible to document an